Convert to solar and pay as you go

 There has never been a better time to convert your home to solar to live smarter by eliminating your electricity bills and help our planet at the same time.

-The cost of installing solar panels has come down significantly compared to a decade ago so there are not too many excuses for powering up from the sun.
-In most western countries, like here in Australia, solar companies are providing zero up-front-cost option (sometimes called “pay-as you-go solar” or “solar leasing”) where you can get a solar system installed without incurring an up-front cost.
-This allows you to reap the benefits of having a solar system and saving money on their power bills.
+The cost of installing solar panels has come down significantly compared to a decade ago, so there are not too many excuses for powering up from the sun.
+In most western countries, like here in Australia, solar companies are providing zero up-front-cost options (sometimes called “pay-as-you-go solar” or “solar leasing”) where you can get a solar system installed without incurring an up-front cost.
+This allows you to reap the benefits of having a solar system and saving money on your power bills.
 The other benefits of this model are as follows:

-- Rates are agree upon a set period contract term.
-You know what you’ll be paying and you can even agree to pay it off earlier.
+- Rates are agreed upon a set period contract term.
+You know what you’ll be paying, and you can even agree to pay it off earlier.

-- There is no liability for the performance of the system, which means the scheme operation is responsible for warranties, repairs and performance of the system.
+- There is no liability for the system’s performance, which means the scheme operator is responsible for warranties, repairs, and performance of the system.

 Solar panel checklist